-Some people will need help in the immediate aftermath of a crisis event.
+Some will need help in the immediate aftermath of a crisis event.
 The longer a person remains in a state of confusion, unable to take some sort of action to address the situation, the more difficult it will be to recover.
 Therefore, it is important to provide support as soon as possible.
 This section describes ways in which people may be assisted in the early stages of coping.

-Keep a primary focus on physical care and protection:
+• Keep a primary focus on physical care and protection

-In the immediate aftermath of a crisis, people may be unaware of safety threats because of shock.
+In the immediate aftermath of a crisis, some may be unaware of safety threats because of shock.
 It is good to establish contact with individuals and offer assistance.
 If possible, remove them from the stressful situation and limit exposure to sights, sounds and smells.
 Protect individuals in shock from bystanders.
 Provide warmth, food and clothing, and treatment of injuries, if possible.
 These actions prevent further harm and establish the basis for further assistance.

-Provide comfort and reassurance:
+Provide comfort and reassurance

-Ask people about their situation and allow them to talk about their experiences, concerns and feelings, but do not force anyone to talk.
-Reassure them that their reactions are normal and explain to the affected people what reactions they might expect in the aftermath of a crisis event.
-Do not give false assurances but remain honest and realistic.
-This type of support assures those affected of the helper's good intentions and reminds them they are not alone.
+Ask about the situation of the affected and allow them to talk about their experiences, concerns and feelings, do not force anyone to talk.
+Reassure that their reactions are normal and explain what reactions they might expect in the aftermath of a crisis event.
+Do not give false assurances and remain honest and realistic.
+This type of support assures the affected of the helper's good intentions and reminds them that they are not alone.
 It also helps individuals understand their situation and is a first step towards coping.

-Provide information:
+Provide information

 People have an urgent need for information in a crisis.
-"What has happened to my loved ones?" and "where can I find them?" are questions most frequently asked.
+"What has happened to my loved ones?" and "where can I find them?" the questions most frequently asked.
 It is very helpful to know precisely what has happened and why, and what is likely to happen next.
-This can be done person to person, but staff and volunteers can also organize information dissemination in a more systematic way.
-For example, community meetings can be planned and run, written or pictorial information distributed and, most importantly, updated information should be easily accessible.
-People need to have clear information in order to react, seek support and adapt.
-They need to be able to take informed decisions about their situation.
-People in crisis only take in limited information, so there needs to be frequent repetition and clarification of the information.
+This can be done person to person, and staff and volunteers can also organize information dissemination in a more systematic way.
+Community meetings can be planned, written or pictorial information distributed and, most importantly, updated information should be easily accessible.
+Clear information in order to react, seek support and adapt if needed.
+The affected need to be able to take informed decisions about their situation.
+People in crisis can only take in limited information at a time, so there needs to be frequent repetition and clarification of the information.

-Help people to do activities and maintain a daily routine:
+• Help people maintain a daily routine

 Help people to do any practical activity that seems appealing to them - whether it is playing music, sowing, repairing a wall or watching a film.
-Activities help people let go of difficult thoughts and give some respite from the difficulties that may lie ahead.
-It is important to try to maintain daily routines and day-to- day activities, such as reading a bedtime story to children, keeping proper mealtimes, etc. Support people to identify how this can still be done, even in a crisis situation where daily life has been interrupted.
+Activities help let go of difficult thoughts and give some respite from the difficulties that may lie ahead.
+It is important to maintain daily routines and day-to- day activities, such as reading a bedtime story to children, and keeping proper mealtimes, etc. Support to identify how this can still be done, even in a crisis situation where daily life has been interrupted.